NVlabs/stylegan/README.md

    src_dlatents = Gs.components.mapping.run(src_latents, None) # [seed, layer, component]
    src_images = Gs.components.synthesis.run(src_dlatents, randomize_noise=False, **synthesis_kwargs)
    ```
    The above code is from [generate_figures.py](./generate_figures.py).
-It first network to transform a batch of latent vectors into the intermediate *W* space using the mapping network and then turns these vectors into a batch of images using the synthesis network.
+It first transforms a batch of latent vectors into the intermediate *W* space using the mapping network and then turns these vectors into a batch of images using the synthesis network.
 The `dlatents` array stores a separate copy of the same *w* vector for each layer of the synthesis network to facilitate style mixing.

 The exact details of the generator are defined in [training/networks_stylegan.py](./training/networks_stylegan.py) (see `G_style`, `G_mapping`, and `G_synthesis`).
 The following keyword arguments can be specified to modify the behavior when calling `run()` and `get_output_for()`:

 * `truncation_psi` and `truncation_cutoff` control the truncation trick that that is performed by default when using `Gs` (&psi;=0.7, cutoff=8).
 It can be disabled by setting `truncation_psi=1` or `is_validation=True`, and the image quality can be further improved at the cost of variation by setting e.g. `truncation_psi=0.5`.
 Note that truncation is always disabled when using the sub-networks directly.
 The average *w* needed to manually perform the truncation trick can be looked up using `Gs.get_var('dlatent_avg')`.

 * `randomize_noise` determines whether to use re-randomize the noise inputs for each generated image (`True`, default) or whether to use specific noise values for the entire minibatch (`False`).
-The specific values can be accessed via the `tf.Variable` instances that are found using `[var for name, var in Gsc.components.synthesis.vars.items() if name.startswith('noise')]`.
+The specific values can be accessed via the `tf.Variable` instances that are found using `[var for name, var in Gs.components.synthesis.vars.items() if name.startswith('noise')]`.

 * When using the mapping network directly, you can specify `dlatent_broadcast=None` to disable the automatic duplication of `dlatents` over the layers of the synthesis network.